yzyzsun/PyJS/README.md

 ## Specification

-PyJS accepts a simplified version of Python 3, but there are also subtle differences between them.
-It supports the novel features of Python such as indentation levels, `__*__` methods, LGB scoping rules, etc.
+PyJS accepts a simplified version of Python 3, which includes the novel features of Python such as indentation levels, `__*__` methods, LGB scoping rules, etc. It is designed to mimic the behavior of CPython as closely as possible but now there are still many subtle differences between them.

 Its supported built-in types include `int`, `float`, `bool`, `str`, `list`, `dict`, `set`, `object` and `NoneType`, together with special types like `function` and `type`.
 Arithmetic, bitwise and boolean operations, comparisons and conditional expressions (a.k.a. ternary operator) work and their corresponding methods will be respected.
 For example, the floor division operator `//` will call `__floordiv__()` internally.
 Simple statements including assignments, `pass`, `del`, `return`, `break`, `continue` and compound statements including `if-elif-else`, `while`, `for`, function and class definitions are also accepted.